rstock-co/chatbot-core/README.md

 This core framework provides a set of abstractions and utilities that make it easier to build domain-specific chatbot applications without reimplementing common patterns.
 It composes (rather than rebuilds) the functionality from the Assistant UI library, adding thin abstraction layers that are useful for various domain applications.

+## How This Framework Uses Assistant UI

+This framework **does not duplicate** Assistant UI functionality.
+Instead, it:

+1. **Directly Uses Assistant UI Components** where available:
+   - Uses `ThreadPrimitive`, `MessagePrimitive`, and `ComposerPrimitive` for chat interfaces
+   - Uses `makeAssistantToolUI` for creating tool UIs
+   - Uses `useLocalRuntime` and `AssistantRuntimeProvider` for the chatbot runtime

+2. **Extends with Complementary Components** where Assistant UI doesn't provide them:
+   - Adds persistence layer with `useChatStatePersistence`
+   - Adds guided interaction flows with `useGuidedFlow` and `GuidedInteraction`
+   - Adds common tool patterns with `createSearchTool` and `createInterviewTool`

+3. **Maintains Styling Consistency** with the Assistant UI theme:
+   - Uses the same color tokens and variables
+   - Follows the same component design patterns
+   - Components look and feel like native Assistant UI components

 ## Key Features

 - **Simplified Runtime Provider**: A streamlined setup for the Assistant UI runtime